aerickt/lapwing-for-beginners/src/Chapter-08.md

    - hood `HAOD`
    - blood `PWHRAOD`
    - tool `TAOL`
-2. Words spelled with "oa" when there is a conflict
+2. Words spelled with "oa" to resolve conflicts
    - oar `AOR` (`OR` is already "or")
    - soar `SAOR` (`SOR` is already "sore")
    - boar `PWAOR` (`PWOR` is already "bore")
    - road `RAOD` (`ROED` is already "rode")

-> **NOTE:** you may be tempted to write "boat" as `PWAOT`, but this is incorrect. `AO` is primarily used for "oo" spellings.
-Therefore, `PWAOT` is actually the word "boot"; `PWOET` would be "boat".
+> **NOTE:** you may be tempted to write "boat" as `PWAOT`, but this is incorrect.
+The word "boat" should be written as `PWOET`, first and foremost (since there are no homophones with "boat").
+Therefore, `PWAOT` is actually the word "boot".

 ### Section practice